godotengine/godot-vscode-plugin/README.md

 - Ctrl + click on a variable or method call to jump to its definition
 - Full documentation of the Godot Engine's API supported
 - Run a Godot project from VS Code
-- Debug your Godot project from VS Code with breakpoints, step-in/out/over, variable watch, call stack, and active scene tree
+- Debug your GDScript-based Godot project from VS Code with breakpoints, step-in/out/over, variable watch, call stack, and active scene tree

 ![Showing the documentation on hover feature](img/godot-tools.png)